New Directions in Sex Therapy: Reception

 Meg Barker, in a review of New Directions in Sex Therapy, wrote "it gives us a much-needed critique of existing ways of understanding, and working with, sex in the therapy room.", and although having concerns about the lack of a chapter on bisexuality and the apparent underlying assumption that relationships should be sexual, concluded "I hope that this collection will encourage practitioners to critically consider the assumptions and practices that they may be taking for granted, and to start out in a new alternative direction that is truly transformative."

 New Directions in Sex Therapy has also been reviewed by Sexual and Relationship Therapy, Psychotherapy in Australia, American Association for Marriage and Family Therapy, and the Journal of Psychology and Christianity.

-It won a 2013 American Association for Marriage and Family Therapy (AASECT) book award as "a book that makes a significant contribution to AASECTs vision of sexual health and to the clinical and educational standards of the field."
+It won the 2013 American Association for Marriage and Family Therapy (AASECT) Book Award, awarded to authors of "a book that makes a significant contribution to AASECTs vision of sexual health and to the clinical and educational standards of the field."